Marley1987/Marley1987/README.md

 ### Hi there 👋, Marley
 #### Design and Development
 I am on the way up..

-Skills: VUE JS / REACT / JS / HTML / CSS
+Skills: REACT / JS / HTML / CSS

 - 🔭 I’m currently working on this page.